Applications for ST1 and ST2

 ST1 and ST2 posts

-We hope you find the informaiton on these pages helpful.
+We hope you find the information on these pages helpful.
 If after reading this information you have any further queries please contact the Recruitment and Careers team.
 For regular updates on the process you can also follow us on Twitter at @paedjobs.

 The following information applies to applicants wishing to apply for ST1 or ST2 posts.
-Further information on the ST3 and ST4 process will be avialble in due course.

 - Competition ratios